KittyKatCoding/Lesson5/README.md

 ![DHCP From Valley Fiber](https://raw.githubusercontent.com/KittyKatCoding/Lesson5/refs/heads/main/6767.webp)

 # Login Credentials
 To connect to the Wireless 2.4 GHz / 5Ghz network the password security uses the WPA2-PSK[AES] four-way handshake.
 The Wifi 6 password uses WPA3-Personal Simultaneous Authentication of Equals which prevents offline dictionary attacks that WPA2 is vulnerable to.
-I use WPA2 on the 2.4/5GHz network because i have old devices that can not connect to a WPA3 secured network.
+I use WPA2 on the 2.4/5GHz network because I have old devices that can not connect to a WPA3 secured network.

 The administrative local system password to log into the dashboard is stored in the router's flash memory as a cryptographically salted hash.